Indian Americans: Indian Independence Day Parade

 New York City's annual India Day Parade, the world's largest Indian Independence Day parade outside India, marches down Madison Avenue in Midtown Manhattan.
 The parade addresses controversial themes, including racism, sexism, corruption, and Bollywood.

 The annual New York City India Day Parade, held on or approximately every August 15 since 1981, is the world's largest Indian Independence Day parade outside of India and is hosted by The Federation of Indian Associations (FIA).
 According to the website of Baruch College of the City University of New York, "The FIA, which came into being in 1970 is an umbrella organization meant to represent the diverse Indian population of NYC.
 Its mission is to promote and further the interests of its 500,000 members and to collaborate with other Indian cultural organization.
 The FIA acts as a mouth piece for the diverse Indian Asian population in United States, and is focused on furthering the interests of this diverse community.
 The parade begins on East 38th Street and continues down Madison Avenue in Midtown Manhattan until it reaches 28th Street.
 At the review stand on 28th Street, the grand marshal and various celebrities greet onlookers.
 Throughout the parade, participants find themselves surrounded by the saffron, white and green colors of the Indian flag.
 They can enjoy Indian food, merchandise booths, live dancing and music present at the Parade.
 After the parade is over, various cultural organizations and dance schools participate in program on 23rd Street and Madison Avenue until 6PM."
 The New York/New Jersey metropolitan region's second-largest India Independence Day parade takes place in Little India, Edison/Iselin in Middlesex County, New Jersey, annually in August.

 Sikh Day Vaisakhi Parade

-The world's largest Sikh Day Parade outside India celebrating Vaisakhi and the season of renewal is held in Manhattan annually in April.
-The parade is widely regarded as being one of the most colourful parades.
+The world's largest Sikh Day Parade outside India, celebrating Vaisakhi and the season of renewal, is held in Manhattan annually in April.
+The parade is widely regarded as one of the most colorful parades.